joseluam97/Scrapping-Zalando/README.md

 # Scrapping-Zalando
-## Angular & Mongo application
+## Angular & Node application
-This is an application developed with Angular and MongoDB.
+This is an application developed with Angular and NodeJS.
 The main objective is the complete management of a company, taking into account different aspects:
 - Risk assessment
 - Personnel management
 - KPIs control